 Step-by-Step: How to Perform a Partial Crunch

 The partial crunch looks simple.
 It is simple.
-But "simple" does not mean "easy" when you do it right.
+But "simple" doesn't mean "easy" when you do it right.
 Here's the exact sequence, with coaching cues from Ty, FitCraft's AI coach.

 Step 1: Set Your Starting Position